Farm Tour Planning Checklist

 2) Map your trip: Study the map and locations of the farms, do your route planning in advance, and always have a map or printed directions on hand.
 GPS can be unreliable for some farms, and phone service can be spotty in the country.

 3) Pack supplies: Be prepared with bottled water, sunscreen or a hat, walking shoes, hand sanitizer, bug spray, maps, a cooler, an umbrella or rain jacket, cash, and a camera.
+Not every farm will accept credit/debit for farm purchases.

 4) Plan your snack breaks or meal stops: Bring a cooler and cash to enjoy meals and snacks on the tour and to take home farm-fresh products.
 Most farms have seating areas or picnic spots for you to enjoy a leisurely snack or meal break.
 All farms will offer products for sale, from produce and cheeses to meats and fiber.
 Several farms also offer meals and will be identified with an “Enjoy a Meal” description in their farm listing.